 Fishermen in Lokoja, Kogi State have abandoned their trade to ferry vehicles across the flooded Abuja-Lokoja Road for which they charged between N10,000 and N12,000 per vehicle.
-The vehicles are loaded on barges at Natako area and transported across the flooded road to Kabawa Road near International Market.

 Many hitherto jobless youths also engaged in the business as they assisted in pushing the vehicles onto the barges.